 Renting a Car

-We were able to rent a car for one day picking it up before 6 pm and returning it the next day before 6 pm.
+We were able to rent an automatic car for one day picking it up before 6 pm and returning it the next day before 6 pm.
 If you’re worried about time just rent the car another day and be prepared to pay for parking.
-This was actually the most inexpensive way to go, our car rental was $9 per day!
+This was actually the most inexpensive way to go, our car rental was only $9 per day!

 DO NOT be even one minute after 6 pm to pick up or return your car.
 They will not serve you.